The Mission of the Apostles and the Mission of the Church – Acts 4

 God’s great power and grace takes his people in two different directions.
 God’s great help leads the apostles speak the gospel openly, and to do signs and wonders.
 God’s great help leads the church body to be unified and take care of each other.

 God’s helping presence takes these two different forms among his people.
-Verse 33 does not mention the Holy Spirit, but the miraculous energy of the Holy Spirit is all through this.
+Verse 33 does not mention the Holy Spirit, but the divine energy of the Holy Spirit is all through this.
 When the Holy Spirit is powerfully present, how do we think that will look?
 What will happen?

 One, the apostles will preach the word boldly, and they will perform signs and wonders.
 This makes sense to us, we expect the power of the Holy Spirit to look like that.

 In both cases, the word “great” means “miraculous help from the Holy Spirit,” and that’s the only real explanation for either one.
-The apostles aren’t that wonderful, the Gospels taught us that, the church isn’t that wonderful either, just more ordinary people.
+The apostles aren’t that wonderful, the Gospels taught us that.
+The church isn’t that wonderful either, just more ordinary people.
 What the apostles do and what the church does comes from the wonderful Holy Spirit.

 In Acts 3:1, Peter and John went to the temple for the daily prayers, and on the way in, they met a lame man whom they healed.
 “He jumped to his feet and began to walk.
 Then he went with them into the temple courts, walking and jumping, and praising God.
 All the people saw him walking and praising God.”